 Carrots can taste bitter or off if grown in compact, heavy soil.
 Loose and well-draining topsoil helps roots grow properly and improves flavor.
 Use a garden fork to remove rocks and clumps before planting.

 Too much nitrogen leads to leafy tops but hurts root taste.
-Stick to organic fertilizer with balanced nutrients instead of overusing synthetic options.
-Also, high heat during spring or summer causes fibrous roots that lack sweetness.
+Stick to organic fertilizers with balanced nutrients rather than relying too heavily on synthetic options.
+Additionally, high heat during spring or summer can cause fibrous roots that lack sweetness.

 Plant during cool seasons for the best results.